 Getting It Done

-- Have your EDRS and Nevada Evidence of Insurance card ready and go to MyDMV.
-Register for your account if you don't already have one.
+- Have your EDRS and Nevada Evidence of Insurance ready and go to Online Registration.
+You may also create and use a MyDMV account.

-- You may pay registration fees by e-check, debit or credit card.
-You may apply a veteran, surviviing spouse or blind tax exemption.
+- You may pay registration fees by e-check or credit card.
+You may apply a veteran, surviving spouse or blind tax exemption.